Group of stone soup community members gather in a garden and chat

 Operations Assistant at Stone Soup Consulting

 When team members are scattered across different cities, countries, or even continents, fostering a sense of unity and cohesion presents challenges.
-This is where the magic of a face-to-face meeting comes into play.

 Sure, today’s technology allows us to create experiences that were unimaginable twenty years ago.
 Still, it’s easy to admit that a Zoom call isn’t exactly the most encouraging way to build real relationships.
 We can also have fun by simply activating an emoji, but it is far away from the camaraderie that comes from sharing a traditional appetiser related to our country, explaining the special story behind our choice or offering it to a colleague with our own hands.
 The same hands that part of our team was not convinced existed, as no proof had yet been provided by any virtual interaction or digital entity.

 In fact, this ‘sharing of appetisers’ was just one of the highlights of Stone Soup‘s second retreat.
 During the last week of May, nearly 30 members of our community gathered in Aranjuez, a pleasant location in the Spanish countryside near Madrid.
 Just like the first retreat in 2022, in Portugal, this event was focused on Stone Soup’s core values and provided an additional opportunity to reflect on them.
 Structured brainstorming sessions and team integration exercises were offered around important topics such as diversity, and how our community is understood by its members.
 But it was not intended to be a work-focused international gathering.
-Rather, the retreat in Spain was thought to be a much-needed space to unwind and an opportunity to build stronger personal connections.
+Rather, the retreat in Spain was thought to be a much-needed space to unwind and an opportunity to build stronger personal connections

 For the first time the event was child-friendly, with a babysitter on site, and we had the lovely presence of 3-year-old Alba.
 The elements of fun and relaxation ended up coming into play for all, providing an atmosphere for the group to engage in activities they might not normally try – taking a hike in the nature, joining a card game in the garden, exploring a newfound appreciation for Kenyan black tea with an Egyptian blend, or ‘shaking it off’ in a spontaneous musical evening.